|

 Q:

-Gilkyson and John Gorka as we speak.
-(It's) a trio CD which we're
+Gorka as we speak.
+(It's) a trio CD which we're all very excited

-all very excited about, and I'm going to sing some harmonies today
+about, and I'm going to sing some harmonies today in a couple

-Eliza -- I think it was in January -- said: "Hey, Lucy, want to
+think it was in January -- said: "Hey, Lucy, want to do some gigs

-do some gigs with me and John?"
-And I said: "Wow, that sounds
+with me and John?"
+And I said: "Wow, that sounds like so much

-like so much fun."
-And then my husband (Rick Litvin), who's really
+fun."
+And then my husband (Rick Litvin), who's really smart, said

-smart, said "Why don't you guys make an album together?"
-So I
+"Why don't you guys make an album together?"
+So I said to them:

-do it!"
-Well, we're almost done with it and it should be out in
+we're almost done with it and it should be out in July.
+The name

 KAPLANSKY: Well, it's a little